Denver Defective Products as a Cause of Car Collisions AttorneyRequest Free Consultation

 Most recently in the news are SUVs which are prone to rolling over, cars sold with tires prone to blowouts, motorcycles which wobble when driven at high speeds, gas tanks located in dangerous areas which cause explosions and faulty ignition switches.
 In October 2013, Toyota agreed to a settlement in a fatal acceleration crash due to unintended acceleration of a Toyota Camry, which accelerated through an intersection, hitting an embankment, injuring the driver and killing the passenger.
 The jury awarded the families of the two women $1.5 million each, and found that Toyota had acted with reckless disregard, despite reports of problems associated with certain models.
 Associated with the Toyota lawsuits, a federal judge in California approved a $1.6 billion settlement in a class-action lawsuit against Toyota to compensate vehicle owners who suffered financial losses after unintended acceleration.

-How Can Fuicelli & Lee Help?
+How Can the Denver Attorneys at Fuicelli & Lee Help?

 Your Denver car accident attorney will be required to identify whether the accident was caused by a manufacturing defect or a design defect; your case will likely require the assistance of expert witnesses as well.
 Once the defect and resulting injuries are established, then the manufacturer or seller has the burden to show you don’t have a case.